-For both credit-ready and credit-worthy programs, applicants must meet the following credit criteria.
 The process of credit underwriting for all loan programs begins with obtaining an online credit bureau report for each applicant.
-The underwriter must analyze this report to:
+This report is analyzed:

-- Determine if the credit score meets the minimum criteria for the particular loan program concerned; and - Determine if the credit bureau rating indicates the presence of derogatory items, and if so, then to determine if the report meets the additional judgmental criteria.
+- (1) To determine if the credit score meets the minimum criteria for the particular loan program concerned, and - (2) To determine if the credit bureau report meets the standards set forth below.